Women's sports: Muslim world

 Muslim women are less likely to take part in sport than Western non-Muslims.
 This is particularly so for women in Arab societies.
 The traditions of Islamic modesty in dress and requirements for women's sport to take place in a single-sex environment make sports participation more difficult for devout female adherents.
 The lack of availability of suitably modest sports clothing and sports facilities that allow women to play in private contributes to the lack of participation.
 Cultural norms of women's roles and responsibilities towards the family may also be a source of discouragement from time-consuming sports practice.

-However, Islamic tenets and religious texts suggest that women's sports in general should be promoted and are not against the values of the religion.
+Islamic tenets and religious texts suggest that women's sports in general should be promoted and are not against the values of the religion.
 The Quranic statements that followers of Islam should be healthy, fit and make time for leisure are not sex-specific.
-The prophet Muhammad is said to have raced his wife Aisha on several occasions, with Aisha beating him the first couple of times.
+Muhammad is said to have raced his wife Aisha on several occasions, with Aisha beating him the first couple of times.
 Correspondingly, some scholars have proposed that Muslim women's lack of engagement with sport is due to cultural or societal reasons, rather than strictly religious ones.

 However, besides religious testaments, there are many barriers for Muslim women in relation to sports participation.
 A significant barrier to Muslim women's sports participation is bans on the Islamic headscarf, commonly known as the hijab.
 FIFA instituted such a ban in 2011, preventing the Iranian women's national football team from competing.
 They have since repealed the ban, but other organizations, including FIBA, maintain such regulations.
 At the same time, many Muslim female athletes have achieved significant success in athletic competitions.
 Some have also used sports towards their own empowerment, working for women's rights, education, and health and wellbeing.

 Iranian women were banned from attending a volleyball game and an Iranian girl was arrested for attending a match.
 Iran was given the right to host the International Beach Volleyball tournament, and many Iranian women were looking forward to attending the event.
 However, when the women tried to attend the event, they were disallowed, and told it was forbidden to attend by the FIVB.
 The women took to social media to share their outrage; however the Federation of International Beach volleyball refuted the accusations, saying it was a misunderstanding.
 This is one of the instances of unfair treatment of women, trying to participate in supporting their teams in Iran.

 In October 2018 Iran announced that, after 40 years, it would allow women to enter sport arenas.
 On September 22, 2019, the Iranian authorities assured FIFA that women would be able to attend the October qualifier of 2022 World Cup in Tehran, stated Gianni Infantino.